Rectangle condition and its applications: Abstract

 \section{Abstract}

-In this paper, we define the rectangle condition for $n$-bridge presentation of knots whose definition is analogous to the definition of the rectangle condition for Heegaard splittings of $3$-manifolds.
-We show that the satisfaction of the rectangle condition for $n$-bridge presentation can guarantee that the Hempel distance for the $n$-bridge presentation is greater than or equal to $2$.
-Especially, we find a certain condition of $6$-plat presentations to be alternating $3$-bridge knots by using the rectangle condition.
+In this paper, we define the rectangle condition on the bridge sphere for a $n$-bridge decomposition of a knot whose definition is analogous to the definition of the rectangle condition for Heegaard splittings of $3$-manifolds.
+We show that the satisfaction of the rectangle condition for a $n$-bridge decomposition can guarantee that the Hempel distance for the $n$-bridge decomposition is greater than or equal to $2$.
+In particular, we give an interesting family of alternating 3-bridge knots by using the rectangle condition and a modified train track argument.